-Carl abandoned the religious life but not his commitment to sheltering the homeless.
-It was while working at a housing program in New York City that he noticed a change in the people normally coming in to seek shelter.
+While working at a housing program in New York City, Carl noticed a change in the people normally coming in to seek shelter.

 “You almost never saw kids,” he says.
 “It was Vietnam vets, alcoholics and deinstitutionalized mentally ill people.
 But not only were more kids showing up, they were also disappearing.
 Every couple of months one of our kids would get killed and it would always be a gay kid."

 For seven years, Carl worked as the Director of Homeless Youth Services for Safe Space in Manhattan, focusing on the needs of teenagers.

 He set up a 24-hour drop in center, a citywide street outreach program, an emergency housing program and a residential program for HIV-positive teenagers.
 The federal government officially designated Carl’s program a "Special Project of National Significance."

 But in 1997, Carl received shocking news that would intensify his mission to rescue an especially downtrodden group--LGBTQ youth.

 Just before Christmas of 1997, a young transgender man named Ali Forney was found shot in the head outside a New York City housing project.

 It was a tragic end to a troubled life.
 Ali had been rejected by his family at 13, forced to live in foster homes and on the streets, surviving by selling the only thing he had…his body.

 “Ali’s death shaped me as much as anything that’s ever happened in my life,” says Carl.
 “I was so hurt and upset and devastated by that experience and it really changed my life, in a way.
 I felt like such a failure.
 It wasn’t at all enough to run a good drop-in center if these kids were still dying on the streets.”